CRRC HR4000: History

+To accommodate the order for additional subway cars, yard expansion work started in 2019.
+As of August 2023, yard expansion is scheduled for completion in 2026.
 HR4000 trains were due to enter service in spring 2020, with contract completion by 2021.
 However, construction began in 2021 at the CRRC Massachusetts plant in Springfield, Massachusetts, using bodyshells constructed in Changchun, China.
 Construction was delayed due to supply chain issues as a result of the COVID-19 pandemic, as well as compliance with the Uyghur Forced Labor Prevention Act.

 As of May 2023, the first cars were scheduled to be delivered in early August.
 On July 29, 2023, the first pair of cars (4005 and 4006) were delivered to Division 20, with the cars expected to enter revenue service sometime in 2024.
 Testing began in December 2023.
 The trains entered service on December 20th, 2024.

 Options

 There were 4 option orders totalling to 218 cars; 112 cars for general service expansion, 20 cars for Section 2 of the D Line Extension, 12 for Section 3 of the D Line Extension, and the remaining 74 to replace the second batch of Breda A650 trains (cars 531-604).
 Following construction delays, and the passing of the Transit Infrastructure Vehicle Security Act by Congress in 2019 which prevents the use of further federal funding for CRRC, Metro decided not to exercise the options in the CRRC HR4000 contract.
 In January 2024, Metro ordered 182 HR5000 cars from Hyundai Rotem.